jexxa-projects/JexxaTutorials/BookStore/README-PatternLanguage.md

 *   Optional: A postgres DB

 ## A pattern language for your application core
-Most developers are aware of design pattern and use them when developing software.
+Most developers are aware of design patterns and use them when developing software.
 A pattern language goes one step further.
 It describes which design patterns are allowed and how they may interact with each other.
 Much like a grammar for a language, a developer uses a pattern language to navigate through code even if he or she has never read it before.

-__Example:__ If an application uses the pattern language of DDD the execution of a typical use case looks as follows:
+__Example:__ If an application uses the pattern language of DDD, the execution of a typical use case looks as follows:
 *   A command, represented as `ValueObject`, is received by an `ApplicationServcice`
 *   The `ApplicationService` requests the required `Aggregate` containing the business logic from the corresponding `Repository`
-*   The `ApplicationService` executes the command ont the `Aggregate`
+*   The `ApplicationService` executes the command on used `Aggregate`
 *   The `Aggregate` executes the business logic, creates and publishes `DomainEvent`
 *   Finally, the `ApplicationService` returns the `Aggregate` to Repository again